-The aim of the Mission group is to support, sustain, and promote long-term SPC Mission projects, providing opportunities for our families and friends to serve in communities of need.
-Currently our church supports four major mission programs that are focal points for our service outreach efforts, led by amazing, talented, and inspirational people.
+The Mission group supports, sustains, and promotes long-term SPC Mission projects, providing opportunities for our families and friends to serve in communities of need.
+We support four major mission programs that are focal points for our service outreach efforts, led by amazing, talented, and inspirational people.
 They are described below, and each has its own link for more information here: Bridge the Gap College Prep in nearby Marin City, Leon Mission Partners in Mexico, Children’s AIDS Art Programme, and Tangible Hope Foundation.